 Team banner

-Mr. Samuel Allen – Lead Engineer
+Mr. Samuel Allen – Director

 Wendy Carpenter is a graduate of SUNY Geneseo with a Bachelors of Science in Biology and minors in Education and Chemistry.
 Wendy has spent most of her career working in nontraditional educational settings and truly believes this is where she thrives.
 When not working, Wendy spends time at home with her husband, grown children and menagerie of pets.
 She also spends time volunteering at NEAR (Northeast Avian rescue), exploring her new home area of Central New York and indulging her passion for winemaking.